Webulux

 Back to all articles

 You have compressed your hero image until it is barely recognizable.
 You routed it through a premium CDN, implemented aggressive lazy loading, and stripped out every ounce of excess metadata.
 Yet, your Largest Contentful Paint (LCP) remains stubbornly stuck in the red.
 The frustrating reality is that your image is not the problem.
 The true bottleneck is Liquid bloat, and it is destroying your LCP before the image even leaves the Shopify server.
+Liquid template bloat is one of the five major revenue leak surfaces covered in our guide on Shopify CRO.

 The Lighthouse Misdirection